 - (i) Corporate Manager: The corporate manager is a term assigned to a user placed at the highest level in a trading firm.
 Such a user receives the end-of-day reports for all branches of the trading member.
 The facility to set branch order value limits and user order value limits is available to the corporate manager.
+The corporate manager also has facility to set symbol wise user order quantity limit.
 He can view outstanding orders and trades of all users of the trading member and can also cancel/modify outstanding orders of all users of the trading member. - (ii) Branch Manager: The branch manager is a term assigned to a user who is placed under the corporate manager.
 The branch manager receives end-of-day reports for all the dealers under that branch.
 He can set user order value limit for each of his branch.
 He can view outstanding orders and trades of all users of his branch and can also cancel/modify outstanding order of all users of his branch. - (iii) Dealer: Dealers are users at the lowest level of the hierarchy.
 A dealer can view and perform order and trade related activities only for himself and do not have access to information on other dealers under either the same branch or other branches.